CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-CLI-Reference-Manual/S-Commands.md

 The output provides:

 - Whether each node has been heard recently (last 90 seconds)
-- If each node is in time synchronization with the NetQ appliance or Virtual Machine
+- If each node is in time synchronization with the NetQ appliance or virtual machine
 - The NetQ Agent software version currently running on the node
 - How long the node has been operationally up
 - How long the NetQ Agent has been operationally up